AdobeDocs/experience-manager-cloud-service.en/help/onboarding/accessibility/web-accessibility.md

 >[!NOTE]
 >
 >When creating your site, you should determine the overall level to which you would like your site to conform.
->
->As it is not possible to satisfy all Level AAA Success Criteria for certain types of content, it is not recommended as a required level of conformance.

 <!--
 * [Configuring the Rich Text Editor for Producing Accessible Sites](/help/sites-administering/rte-accessible-content.md)